 After you have completed it you can have a complete and updated overview of TorizonCore on the TorizonCore Overview article.
 You can also check the other tabs from this article, there you can find a list of Torizon features as well as a list of related articles.

 TorizonCore is installed via the Toradex Easy Installer that comes pre-installed in Toradex SoMs from factory.
 Install the TorizonCore image with Docker runtime:

-Upon booting one can login on the serial console (debug UART) or from the network via SSH using the following users:
+Upon booting one can login on the serial console (debug UART) or from the network via SSH using the following user and password:

 Check out ongoing projects on Toradex Labs: